RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 https://old.reddit.com/r/AdviceAnimals/comments/1n35nbi/i_must_confess/

 Front page of Reddit.
-People feeding fiction electric messages to Americans for the sake of creeating bewilderment.
+People feeding fiction electric messages to Americans for the sake of creating bewilderment.
 Copycats to the Internet Research Agency.
-A population so addicted to Russian's information warfare since March 2013, they compusively are now addicted to the constant entertainment and stimulation of having "an enemy* within.
+A population so addicted to Russian's information warfare since March 2013, they compulsively are now addicted to the constant entertainment and stimulation of having "an enemy* within.
 MAGA values, the "enemy" within of immigrants and liberals, but now everyone in USA has an out-group "enemy within" to attack and dehumanize with electric media machines.
-This is all what Carl Sagan warned us in 1995 book, ***Celebration of Ignorance*** behavioirs.
-A whole nation celebraint how entertaining and thrilling it is to adopt predatory ignorance as a tool.
+This is all what Carl Sagan warned us in 1995 book, ***Celebration of Ignorance*** behaviors.
+A whole nation celebrating how entertaining and thrilling it is to adopt predatory ignorance as a tool.

 "the dumbing down of America is most evident in the slow decay of substantive content in the enormously influential media, the 30-second sound bites now down to 10 seconds or less, lowest-common-denominator programming, credulous presentations on pseudoscience and superstition, but [especially a kind of celebration of ignorance](https://www.youtube.com/watch?v=wcY-x1VuWtE).” ― Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark, 1995